solidi/writing/writing-ideas.md

     - How am I spending our money?
     - What value do I bring everyday?
     - What sparks joy?
+1. Plastic modeling as a hobby - full process

 ## Updates